techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

 12. Components can be improved
     - In Button - variants , size such features can be added
 13. API dosent have a standard JSON response , we can create some interceptor to resolve it
+14. There is a flicker in autocomplete - we can use autocomplete for this.